openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

 <a href="../images/ot-primer-leader_2x.png"><img src="../images/ot-primer-leader.png" srcset="../images/ot-primer-leader.png 1x, ../images/ot-primer-leader_2x.png 2x" border="0" alt="OT Leader and Border Router" /></a>
 </figure>

-The Thread Leader is a Router that is responsible for managing the set of Routers in a Thread network.
+The Thread Leader is a Mesh Extender that is responsible for managing the set of Mesh Extenders in a Thread network.
 It is dynamically self-elected for fault tolerance, and aggregates and distributes network-wide configuration information.

 Note: There is always a single Leader in each Thread network [partition](#partitions).